 Digital Equity is a condition in which all individuals and communities have the information technology capacity needed for full participation in our society, democracy and economy.
 Digital Equity is necessary for civic and cultural participation, employment, lifelong learning, and access to essential services.

-NDIA recommends the American Library Association’s definition of Digital Literacy via the Digital Literacy Taskforce:
+NDIA recommends the American Library Association’s definition of Digital Literacy via their Digital Literacy Taskforce:

 Digital Literacy is the ability to use information and communication technologies to find, evaluate, create, and communicate information, requiring both cognitive and technical skills.